 Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Thursday 14th November 2019

-However short the stay maybe, the tourist to Cairo should always find a time to spare for visiting the unique shops of Khan El Khalili Bazaars.
+However short the stay may be, the tourist to Cairo should always find time to spare for visiting the unique shops of Khan El Khalili Bazaars.

 Here we find too rich silks and brocades from Syria, scented wood and incense from India, porcelain from China, and carpets from Persia.

 Whenever the visitor steps a surprise waits for him, and at each turning, there is a new discovery to be made.
 The best ware that human craftsmanship can achieve with skill is the craftsman's aim of perfection: something that no machine has been able to supplant in the making of objects of individual beauty.

 Along the sides of alleys the wares are piled in such a fantastic way; all just as they were in the days of the Arabian nights.
 All the quarter still lives under the lanterns.
 And its old buildings still close their rusty gateways immediately after sunset exactly as they did hundreds of years ago.